norikokono/Google-ADK-Hackathon-2025/README.md

 ### 🤖 Interacting with Agents 🤖

-* **Manager Agent:** The central point for all interactions.
+* **Orchestrator Agent:** The central point for all interactions.
 Asks clarifying questions and routes to specialized agents.
 * **Greeting Agent:** Initiates conversation, gathers initial user preferences.
 * **Story Agent:** Engages in detailed story development, from brainstorming to editing.
 * **FAQ Agent:** Provides assistance on using the application, answering common questions.